muniworth/fp-onboarding/3_Functional_Programming.md

 We encode effects as type-level functions `f` that send a type `a` of "pure values" to a type `f a` of "effectful values".
-Let's see how this plays out on the three kinds of effects from above.
+Let's see how this plays out on the three common effects mentioned above, namely exceptions, state, and file I/O.

 ### Exceptions